Scrongbongler/Scrongbongler/README.md

-- Hello, I’m @Scrongbongler
+- Hello, I’m Scrongbongler
-- I'm interested in game development
+- I'm interested in game development and am learning C#
-- I’m currently learning C#
 - I’m already collaborating with a friend
 - How to reach me: Not right now
 - Pronouns: Don't care